 Flannel is a classic winter fabric.
 It’s made from fibers like cotton, nylon, and polyester, and is finished off with a process to make it fuzzy without it being irritating on your skin.
 It helps that it’s not too heavy either, so you can wear layers of flannel with ease.

 Then there’s wool.
 Wool is a great option to keep warm, so this is one of the best things to wear if you happen to live in an extremely cold climate.
 The wool will create natural insulation for you, while being water-resistant as well.
 If you live somewhere where there’s a lot of snow and rain during the winter, you’ll want to find some wool to wear.
-It’s long-lasting too, not to mention lightweight.
+It’s long-lasting too, not to mention lightweight, but can be quite pricey.

 Polyester and nylon are the types of fabrics that make up Flannel, and are spun to wick away moisture.
 Wear some polyester if you’re dealing with snow, and check out some materials that are coated with nylon on the outside to keep you warm.